An essential guide to intellectual property for modern companies

 Understanding copyright:

-- Copyright gives creators exclusive control over how their work is used, reproduced, and distributed.
+- Copyright gives creators exclusive control over how they use, reproduce, and distribute their work.

 - It covers a broad range of creative works, from literature to digital content.